laurencelundblade/QCBOR/README.md

 There is a simple makefile for the UNIX style command line binary that compiles everything to run the tests.

-These ten files, the contents of the src and inc directories, make up the entire implementation.
+These eleven files, the contents of the src and inc directories, make up the entire implementation.

 * inc